-Anonymous feedback apps have been growing in popularity over the past few years.
-Whether you’re using Tellonym, Sarahah or another platform it’s important to think through some of the issues you might face using an anonymous app and make a plan for if something were to go wrong.
+Anonymous feedback apps are growing in popularity.
+Whether you’re using Tellonym, Sarahah or another platform it’s important to think through what might happen when using one and make a plan for if something were to go wrong.
 Here’s a few tips to get you started:

 1. Be nice

 If you’re sending feedback on an anonymous feedback app, be constructive and positive in what you say – honesty doesn’t have to be cruel or mean.
 Remember to treat others as you would wish to be treated – and to always think before you hit ‘send’.

 Before you install a new app, think about how the benefits of it as well as how you’ll deal with negative, mean or abusive comments.
 Consider whether it’s worth the potential stress.
 If you don’t think you’re ready to have to deal with any potential abuse or negativity, don’t install it.